skagl/ynab-sdk-php/docs/Api/PayeeLocationsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$budgetId = "budgetId_example"; // string | The ID of the Budget.  \"last-used\" can also be used to specify the last used budget.
+$budgetId = 'budgetId_example'; // string | The id of the budget (\"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget)
-$payeeLocationId = "payeeLocationId_example"; // string | ID of payee location
+$payeeLocationId = 'payeeLocationId_example'; // string | id of payee location

 try {
     $result = $apiInstance->getPayeeLocationById($budgetId, $payeeLocationId);